passagemath/passagemath-pkg-lefschetz-family/README.md

 sage -pip install --user lefschetz-family
 ```

-Alternatively, install the `ore_alegbra` package, available at [https://github.com/mkauers/ore_algebra](https://github.com/mkauers/ore_algebra), download this repository and add the path to the main folder to your `sys.path`
+Alternatively, install the `ore_alegbra` package (available at [https://github.com/mkauers/ore_algebra](https://github.com/mkauers/ore_algebra)), then download this repository and add the path to the main folder to your `sys.path`

 ## Requirements
 Sage 9.0 and above is recommended.
 Furthermore, this package has the following dependencies: